Martze96/spotimy/README.md

 - Only input Song or Artist
 - search by trackid (use share song link and grab link from url)
 - Add assets to public folder(then you can add them to readme )
+- get access and token
+    -> build grant access in frontend
+    -> save access Token and make Requests with it (server has to use it in Requests) -> save refresh token, set interval? and server should make requests to get new Token